 Ticonderoga Emergency Squad

-Today, the Ticonderoga Emergency Squad INC. provides emergent medical care to the towns of Ticonderoga and Putnam, as well as aiding other ambulance services in Hague, Crown Point, Schroon Lake, and sometimes in the Whitehall area.
-Our volunteers answer to a call volume of approximately 700 per year.
-We are a non-for-profit organization who operates solely off volunteer time.
+Today, the Ticonderoga Emergency Squad INC. provides emergent medical care to the towns of Ticonderoga, Putnam, and Crown Point, as well as aiding other ambulance services in Hague, Schroon Lake, Moriah and sometimes in the Whitehall area.
+Our volunteers answer to a call volume of approximately 700 per year in the Ticonderoga district ALONE.
+We are a non-for-profit organization who operates off of paid and volunteer staff.
 We also maintain and operate two state of the art ambulances where crews perform up-to-date skills and utilize advanced life-saving equipment (just as you would see in a hospital Emergency Department) when providing care to our patients.
 The agency is certified to provide advanced life support (ALS) care up to the paramedic level and is certified through the Mountain Lakes Regional EMS Council (based in Queensbury, NY).